calvinchoy/dotfiles/README.md

 - [x] Add auto pair functionality for brackets
 - [x] Add snippets support to work with nvim-cmp
 - [x] Working with search, quickfix lists
-- [ ] Create ansible playbook for installation
+- [x] Create ansible playbook for installation
 - [x] Configure nvim-cmp, results and context what snippets to load
 - [x] replace airline with lualine for better performance
 - [x] create workable powershell neovim setup with fzf and z navigation
 - [x] Create telescope picker for dotfiles
-- [ ] Add git blame plugin
+- [x] Add git blame plugin
 - [x] Replace vim-plug with packer
 - [x] Add Neogen for docs scaffolds
 - [ ] Improve performance by reducing amount of plugins, lazyloading in packer etc.
 - [ ] Add which key plugin to see overview of keymappings
 - [ ] Migrate init.vim to full lua
 - [ ] lua, telescope plugin creation
-- [ ] Improve faster fuzzy search with telescope, fg sometimes hangs, use regular grep and QL
+- [x] Improve faster fuzzy search with telescope, fg sometimes hangs, use regular grep and QL
 - [ ] Using QL and cdo patterns, vimgrep and grep
 - [ ] Update playbook to auto install fonts
+- [ ] Proper formatting using null-ls or Neoformat
+- [ ] Python Setup
+- [ ] Golang Setup

 ## Notes
 - zsh setup uses zinit for package management.